raiden-network/workshop/README.md

-# ETHSingapore Hackathon Raiden Network guide
+# Raiden Network Hackathon guide

-This is the repo for the Raiden Network at the ETHSingapore hackathon.
+This is the repo for the Raiden Network hackathon workshop in Darmstadt.
 Below you'll find a list of links and information needed to get going with Raiden for the hackathon.

 ### Prerequisites: